 I don’t know about you, but I’d rather read 2 paragraphs versus 4.

 This is why after I write something, I always go through my writing many times over.
-The goal is to cut the fat.
-Make my writing leaner.
+The goal is to cut the fat and make my writing leaner.

-Plus, to find and fix sentences that sound difficult to understand for my audience.
+Plus, to find and fix difficult to understand sentences.

 #5 Use an active voice